Contrail Mitigation: A Milestone Year for Advancing Industry Understanding and Experience

 Contrail mitigation flight trials and discussions over 2023 have helped to advance industry understanding of the potential solutions available and the improvements needed for future scaling

-Forecasting what the future has in store is challenging work.
-In the world of aviation, the same can be said for predicting and verifying where and when contrails may form.
-However, 2023 marks a turning point for the aviation industry in its attention toward addressing the climate impact of contrails by learning about and trialing novel solutions.
+However, 2023 marked a turning point for the aviation industry in its attention toward addressing the climate impact of contrails by learning about and trialing novel solutions.
 In November 2022, RMI launched the cross-sector Contrail Impact Task Force alongside 10 founding participating organizations.
-As 2023 comes to a close, the task force is now represented by over 50 organizations including technology developers, academic institutions, air service providers, aircraft and engine manufacturers, industry associations, and policy makers.

 Exhibit 1: How contrails may contribute a net warming effect, trapping outgoing heat from the Earth’s surface